Grim4Reaper/notes-v2/notes/001_Notes/2023/002_Economics/002_Notes/002_Demand and Supply - NEED TO FORMAT.md

 - Government regulations can take the form of taxes, tariffs, subsidies and quotas

 # Demand and Supply

 ### Equilibrium
-	-The state of the market where there is no tendency for either demand or supply to change
+-`The state of the market where there is no tendency for either demand or supply to change`

 **Equilibrium price** is the price that clears the market, where the quantity demanded equals the quantity supplied.